Benito-Fernandez/3LPdemo/README.md

 The plot shows each hidden node contribution to the output and the network output.

 Notes:
-- The network output is given by:
+- The network output, $y$, is given by:
     - $y=b_0 + \sum_{i=1}^{i=n} V_i * z_i$,
     - $z_i = \sigma(\xi_i)$, is the hidden node's output value, it's activation;
     - $\xi_i = b_i + W_i*x$, in the hidden node's input, before activation;